solidi/hl-mods/workspace/plan/roadmap.md

     1. [x] [Leeroy Jenkins] mode (start with vest)
     1. [x] bigfoot (sv_stepsize 192)
 1. Game Modes
+    1. [ ] CtC, more than one chumtoad?
     1. [x] [Prop Hunt](https://www.youtube.com/watch?v=97FpmBDhWlE) with Half-Life items
         1. [ ] [Waiting music](https://www.youtube.com/watch?v=JRPXRHS4XNQ) for seekers
     1. [x] Head Hunter - [A trophy-collecting gamemode](https://jabronibrawl.com/gamemodes).
 Players drop a skull on death along with any other skulls they were carrying.
 Whoever is holding the most skulls at the end of the round, will win!
 To avoid a massive spam of skulls everywhere, the skulls do group under different tiers worth different amounts.